resources / blog /

 How long can you really rely on a refrigerator manufacturer's warranty?

-When you buy a refrigerator, whether it’s for your home or a full-scale kitchen, it comes with a basic manufacturer warranty covering defects from the date of purchase and that is your built-in protection – Manufacturer warranty.
+When you buy a refrigerator, whether it’s for your home or a commercial kitchen, it comes with a basic manufacturer warranty covering defects from the date of purchase and that is your built-in protection – manufacturer warranty.

 For most refrigerators, that usually means: